-Windows 10 Update Stuck or Not Working [Fixed]
+Windows 10 Update Stuck or Frozen – How do I Fix It?

 If you are to upgrade to Windows 10 Creators Update, but you find yourself stuck in the middle of the process.
 No worries, it’s possible to fix.
 Here are 4 fixes for you to try.

 You may not have to try them all; just work your way down until you find the one works for you.

 This error can also be caused by a outdated, incorrect or corrupt system driver.
 You should verify that all your devices have the right driver, and update those that don’t.

 If you don’t have the time, patience or computer skills to update your drivers manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.